China-Latina Pork

 • Soy sauce

-• ½ cup chipotle chiles in adobo sauce
+• 1/2 cup (120 ml) chipotle chiles in adobo sauce

 Instructions

-1. Adjust oven rack to middle position and preheat oven to 300°F. Heat 2 tablespoons oil in large Dutch oven over medium-high heat until just beginning to smoke.
+1. Adjust oven rack to middle position and preheat oven to 300°F. Heat 2 tbsp oil in large Dutch oven over medium-high heat until just beginning to smoke.
 Season pork with salt, pepper, garlic powder, and onion powder.
 Cook the pork in batches, avoiding overcrowding, until deeply browned on all sides.
 Transfer to baking sheet.
 Repeat process with additional oil and remaining pork.
 Turn off heat and discard any

 2. remaining fat.
 Line the pot with 3 layers of banana leaves.
 Return the browned pork and place all of the pernil and any accumulated juices in the pot.
-In a large bowl, whisk the ketchup, brown sugar, molasses, wine, vinegar, 2 tablespoons fish sauce, 2 tablespoons soy sauce, and chipotles.
+In a large bowl, whisk the ketchup, brown sugar, molasses, wine, vinegar, 2 tbsp fish sauce, 2 tbsp soy sauce, and chipotles.
 Pour the sauce over the pork and add enough water to the mixture to cover the pork by about 1 inch.

 3. Cover with 3 more layers of banana leaves and submerge them.
 Bring the mixture to a boil over medium-high heat.